Home > Refinance

 That said, a higher-cost solution is usually best used as part of a larger plan, not as a casual long-term default.
 If the refinance only works with a more expensive product, it is important to ask what the exit looks like, what has to improve, and how realistic that next step is.

-In other words, the goal is not just to get a mortgage approved.
+The goal is not just to get a mortgage approved.
 The goal is to choose the most workable mortgage for the stage you are in now while keeping the next move realistic.

 Yes.
 A refinance is usually driven by the value in the property after subtracting the mortgage balance already owing.
 The stronger the equity position, the more room there may be to work with, subject to qualification and lender policy.